Family-Friendly Museums in Switzerland

 Updated: Mar 31

 Basel and the surrounding areas, are home to some pretty incredible museums.
 Listed below are a few of our favorites and are ideal for children of all ages.
-Due to the current pandemic, always check opening times and safety precautions of all museums before planning your visit!
+Always check opening times and special exhibits before planning your visits!

 Natural History Museum of Basel This child–friendly museum, which was recently renovated, houses bugs, microscopes for hands-on discovery, an incredible collection of crystals and animals.
 Children will love exploring this museum and learning while they explore.
 The current exhibit is entitled, Earth Limit, which explores the human impact on the natural world.

 Address: Augustinergasse 2, 4051 Basel Hours: Closed Monday Tuesday – Sunday 10:00 – 17:00 Cost of Admission –Museum Pass Accepted or CHF Adults CHF 7 and Youth/Students – CHF 5 1st Sunday of the Month – Free Admission

 Museum Tinguely This museum hosts a robust collection of Jean Tinguely’s work.
 Tinguely was the Swiss sculptor and painter who grew up in Basel.
 The museum is fabulous for children who like to observe moving objects and hear loud sounds through interactive displays.
 The museum is currently celebrating its 25th year of operation!

 The museum offers a Kinderclub (available in German only) Wednesdays from 14:00 – 17:00 for children aged 8 and over.
 The cost is CHF 5 and booking is required by calling +41 61 688 92 70, though may currently be on hold due to COVID.